- Dr Huw Dylan (Darlithydd - Coleg y Brenin Llundain)

 |Seminar||11 x 2 Hour Seminars|

 |Assessment Type||Assessment length / details||Proportion|

 |Semester Assessment||1 x 2000 word essay||40%|

 |Semester Assessment||1 x 3,500 word essay||60%|

 By the end of the module, students should be able to:

-- Critically assess key terms and debates in intelligence studies
+1) demonstrate an advanced understanding of key terms and debates in intelligence studies

 This module examines the nature of intelligence and the role of intelligence and intelligence organisations in world politics after 1945.

 The aim of the module is to examine how intelligence has been gathered, analysed and used in policy-making since 1945.
 Other aspects, including the problems of counter- intelligence and the use of intelligence services to secretly intervene in the affairs of other states are explored.